nodezeroat/project-athena/Curriculum/Module 22 - Social Engineering/lectures/lecture_6_Prevention_and_Defense_against_Social_Engineering_Attacks.md

 ## Creating a Security Awareness Culture

-- **Fostering Vigilance**: Cultivate a workplace culture where security is everyone’s responsibility.
+- **Fostering Vigilance**: Cultivate a workplace culture where security is everyone's responsibility.
 - **Learning from Mistakes**: Use real-world examples and past breaches as learning tools.

 ## Conclusion